A sharp Lp Lq Fourier restriction theorem for a conical surface of finite type: Appendix

 i.e.

 and thus condition (ii). \end{bew}

-\begin{bem} If assumption \eqref{breite} is not fulfilled, a comparable result can be obtained by interchanging the roles of $I$ and $J$ or $a$ and $b$ respectively.
-Actually, the lemma remains also essentially valid if these quantities are \emph{not} interchanged.
-Therefore we just need some further mirrorings, if necessary also at the "`upper"' end $a_n$.
+\begin{bem} Of course, if assumption \eqref{breite} is not fulfilled, we may apply the lemma with interchanged roles of $I$ and $J$ or $a$ and $b$ respectively.
+Anyway, the lemma actually remains essentially valid if these quantities are \emph{not} interchanged.
+For this, we just need some further reflections of the $a_i$-sequence, if necessary also at the "upper" end at $a_n$.
 This would enlarge the bound $4C^2+2$ from (ii) depending on the relation between $n$ and $m$.
-Nevertheless, the notation would quickly become confusing, thus I omit such a version of the lemma. \end{bem}
+However, with to many reflections, the notation would quickly become confusing, thus I omit such a version of the lemma. \end{bem}